Can Cops Get Life Insurance? They Sure Can...But There's More

 Why is Life Insurance for Police Officers Potentially Higher Risk?

-- Traffic Accidents – law enforcement officers have a higher likelihood of being involved in a high-speed car chase than your ordinary citizen.
-Not to mention, many of them patrol highways or busy traffic areas where there are higher risks for accidents.
+- Traffic Accidents: Law enforcement officers are likelier to be involved in a high-speed car chase than ordinary citizens.
+Many of them patrol highways or busy traffic areas where there are higher risks for accidents.

-- Shootings or Violent Acts – Police are more likely to experience a traumatic injury or disorder that results in a fatality than the general population.
+- Shootings or Violent Acts: Police are more likely to experience a traumatic injury than the general population.

 - Higher Job Stress & Suicide Rates – According to studies, “police officers are at higher risk for suicide than any other profession.”

-The fact Police officers put themselves in harm’s way has to be considered by underwriters.
+Underwriters must consider that Police officers put themselves in harm’s way.
 After all, if they don’t assess risk properly, insurance companies will go out of business.

 Can Cops Get Life Insurance That's Affordable, Even When They're High Risk?

 The answer is YES!
-Police Officers are NOT in the same category as hazardous occupations like Commercial Fishing, Logging or Mining.
+Police officers are NOT in the same category as hazardous occupations such as commercial fishing, logging, or mining.

-Remember, each situation is evaluated on a case by case basis which means underwriters assess your personal health and exposure to danger.
-If you have a dangerous occupation, the insurer may tack on a “flat extra” to your rate.
+Remember, each situation is evaluated on a case-by-case basis, which means underwriters assess your health and exposure to danger.
+If you have a risky occupation, the insurer may add a “flat extra” to your rate.

-This is an additional charge that is added to your premium as a percentage to make up for the increased risk.
+This additional charge is tacked on to your premium as a percentage to compensate for the increased risk.

 This is not the case with police officers.
-So congratulations, it looks like cops get a “get-out-of-jail-free card” when it comes to life insurance rates and dangerous professions.
+So congratulations, it looks like cops get a “get-out-of-jail-free card” regarding their life insurance rates and professions.

-Psst: As an aside commercial airline pilots are looked at favourably as well.
+Psst: As an aside, commercial airline pilots are also looked at favorably.

 Your Health is Always Important

-Truth is, life insurance companies find it easy to underwrite police officers because they complete annual physicals.
-By the way, underwriters love data, the more test results the better.
-Recently, a colleague of mine had a client who was a Toronto Police Officer and his client received preferred life insurance rates with Ivari Canada.
+The truth is that life insurance companies find it easy to underwrite police officers because they complete annual physicals.
+By the way, underwriters love data – the more test results, the better.
+Recently, a colleague of mine had a client who was a Toronto Police Officer, and his client received preferred life insurance rates with Ivari Canada.

-Just like anyone else, If you have any moderate health issues, you may be rated or declined by a traditional life insurance company.
-In this case, you may want to ditch the health exam altogether and explore simplified or no-medical life insurance.
+Like anyone else, a traditional life insurance company may rate or decline you if you have any moderate health issues.
+You may want to ditch the health exam altogether and explore simplified or no-medical life insurance.

 The Benefits of Simplified Issue Life Insurance When You Are a Cop

-If you a police officer with a medical issue like diabetes or are in a REAL high-risk profession you may want to check out simplified issue term life insurance instead of traditionally underwritten coverage.
+Suppose you are a police officer with a medical issue like diabetes or are in a REALLY high-risk profession.
+In that case, you may want to consider simplified-issue term life insurance instead of traditionally underwritten coverage.

 You don’t have to undergo a physical exam.
-You are asked a battery of questions to determine if you qualify for better rates.
-It’s quick and easy and surprisingly affordable.
+Instead, you are asked a battery of questions to determine if you qualify for better rates.
+It’s quick, easy, and surprisingly affordable.

-If you have serious medical problems and think you’ll be denied coverage, then you need to speak with an independent high-risk insurance broker to confirm that that’s the case.
-If so, you may be better off to stick with topping up your existing group coverage.
+If you have serious medical problems and think you’ll be denied coverage, you must speak with an independent high-risk insurance broker to confirm that.
+If not, you may be better off sticking with topping up your existing group coverage.

-Keep in mind, most consumers overestimate the severity of their health issue when it comes to applying for life insurance.
-I find the majority of the time, clients are healthier than they realize.
-So it’s very important to double-check.
+Remember that most consumers overestimate the severity of their health issues when applying for life insurance.
+Clients are healthier than they think, so it’s very important to double-check.
 After all, it could mean saving a lot of money.

 Why Would a Police Officer Want to Buy Life Insurance Outside Their Union?